annleefores/cruddur/journal/week0.md

 ### Create Logical Design

-- Use AWS icons to create a logical design, make sure to keep the designs consistent.
+- Create a logical design using AWS icons, making sure to keep the designs consistent.
-- For [**Momento**](https://www.gomomento.com/) icon go to the official website and copy the icon svg code by inspecting the website.
+- For [**Momento**](https://www.gomomento.com/) icon, go to the official website and inspect the website for the icon svg code.
-- Using VScode save the code as `filename.svg`
+- Save the code as `filename.svg` using VScode
-- When importing to Lucid the icon fill color might not show up so import the svg file inside [Figma](https://www.figma.com/) and then save it (This will fix any issue with the icon).
+- When importing to Lucid, the icon fill color may not appear, so import the svg file inside [Figma](https://www.figma.com/) and then save it (This will fix any issue with the icon).
 - **To import icon**: Import Data -> Shapes -> Import Shapes -> Add to new library -> Choose SVG file
 <div>
 <p align='center'><img src="media/week0/import%20icon%20lucid.jpg" width="40%"></p>